Catch some music at Big Lost Meadery

-Country western artists Sterling Drake and Kellen Smith will perform at Big Lost Meadery and Brewery on Friday.
+Guitar and banjo player Jalan Crossland will serenade residents at Big Lost Meadery and Brewery Friday evening.

-The performance begins at 7 p.m. at the brewery, 105 Warren Ave.
+Crossland has opened up for artists like the Nitty Gritty Dirt Band and Robert Earl Keen.

 Please log in, or sign up for a new account to continue reading.